RoboEden/flatland-marl/README.md

 # Notes

 A couple of my notes are in notes.pdf.
 These are just my personal working notes, and I include them in case they might be useful to someone, whitout claim to completeness or correctness.

-# Sources

-The C-Utils observation generator and the LSTM network implementation stems from https://github.com/RoboEden/flatland-marl.
-This project aimed to create an open-source training setup for the above network.

 # Future of this Repo/Expectations